jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/vulnerable-google-chrome/index.md

 service,
 with our [highly certified](../../about-us/certifications/) [red team](../../solutions/red-teaming/),
-you can prevent your organization from receiving highly harmful impacts from cyberattacks.
+you can enhance your [vulnerability management](../../solutions/vulnerability-management/) program and prevent your organization from receiving highly harmful impacts from cyberattacks.
 For more information,
 do not hesitate to [contact us](../../contact-us/).